Rupali213/IPL-T20-/README.md

 ## 🔹 Screenshots
 Check Screenshot dashboard images in this repo

-## 🔹 How to Use
-1. Download the `.pbix` file from this repo
-2. Open it in Power BI Desktop
-3. Explore the interactive visuals by selecting seasons

 ## 🔹 About
 This project is designed for cricket lovers who enjoy exploring the game through the lens of data.